doomlab/learnSEM/README.md

 ### Course Schedule and Updates

-As of 11/11/2020 (DD/MM/YYYY), I have finished the following sections:
+As of 30/11/2020 (DD/MM/YYYY), I have finished the following sections:

 1. Introduction to R: `learnr::run_tutorial("introR", "learnSEM")`

 2. Data Screening Practice: `learnr::run_tutorial("datascreen", "learnSEM")`

 3. Exploratory Factor Analysis: `learnr::run_tutorial("efa", "learnSEM")`

+4. Terminology: `learnr::run_tutorial("terms", "learnSEM")`

 Lecture videos are being updated every Friday - they will become active in the tutorial when they are shared.